-In casual American English, "The rain delay caused the match to be postponed" sounds like "dhuh RAYN duh-LAY KAHZD dhuh MACH tuh bee pohst-POHND".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "The rain delay caused the match to be postponed" as "dhuh RAYN duh-LAY KAHZD dhuh MACH tuh bee pohst-POHND" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on postponed, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.